MANOJ KUMAR RAWAT

 ▣ ISBN (eBook): 978-93-343-7713-2

-This book is a step towards building carbon literacy and enabling individuals and institutions to participate meaningfully in climate action, an issue of growing global priority. 🌱 Climate.
-Literacy.
-Economy.
+This book is a step towards building carbon literacy and enabling individuals and institutions to participate meaningfully in climate action, an issue of growing global priority. 🌱Rural Rethink Advisory.

 More about the book